ndewijer/Investment-Portfolio-Manager-Backend/README.md

 ## Project Status

-🚧 **In Active Development** - Currently implementing core functionality
+🚧 **Active Development** - Read operations complete (~44%), write operations planned

 This is a ground-up rewrite of the [Investment Portfolio Manager backend](https://github.com/ndewijer/Investment-Portfolio-Manager) from Python/Flask to Go.
 The goal is to achieve feature parity while learning Go idioms, patterns, and ecosystem.

+**Current Phase**: All GET endpoints working.
+Next phase focuses on POST/PUT/DELETE operations with transaction support.

 ### Tech Stack